skrey/yellow-extensions/source/help/en/page.md

 ## Want to ask questions?

-Can't find what you're looking for?
-Something doesn't work?
+Can't find what you're looking for in the documentation?
+Something doesn't work as expected?
 There's a good chance that your question has already been answered.
-If not, start a new discussion.
-Describe what you want to do and which problems you have.
+If not, describe what you want to do and which problems you have.
 Our community is a place to help each other.
 Where you can ask and answer questions.
 [Learn more about contributing](contributing-guidelines).

 ## Want to have support?

-Have an urgent problem?
-Are you looking for someone that helps you with your website?
+Looking for someone that helps you?
+Are you stuck?
 First contact the person who made your website.
 Usually you can get help there.
-If not, contact the commercial support.
-Talk to an experienced consultant via email or phone.
-We're happy to listen and take care of problems.
+If not, contact the commercial support for Datenstrom Yellow.
+Talk to a consultant via email, chat or phone.
+We'll find you the best solution.
 [Learn more about commercial support](https://mayberg.se/support/).